Verify a signed receipt.

 audit_prev_hash(here "genesis" — the first entry).
 A production chain links each receipt to the previous receipt's hash; reordering or dropping a receipt breaks the chain and is detectable.

-The receipt does not prove the policy was correct, or that the agent had good intentions.
-It proves the governance event happened: a decision was made by the stated authority, against signed rules, at the stated time, and the record has not been tampered with since.
+The receipt does not prove the rule was correct, or that the AI had good intentions.
+It proves what counted as authorized effect: a decision was made by the stated authorizer, against signed rules, at the stated time, and the record has not been tampered with since.

 About these keysDemo keys, throwaway, reproducible.